awctw/study-dash/README.md

 for chat notifications to work (though you will be prompted to enable them in-app).

+> **_NOTE:_**
+> Since StudyDash makes use of Firebase for notifications, it is not
+> compatible with any browser other than Chrome or Edge.
+> We are aware of this issue and have tried our best to fix it using
+> Firebase's browser support check.
+However, there are browsers that just
+> don't support some API's used by Firebase and also some other browsers such as Safari
+> that firebase does not support.

 ## Initial Project Proposal

 ### Project Description